 Every English family has their own traditional recipes for savoury steamed puddings, roasts, casseroles and pies.
 Some are warming winter fare, while others make delicate starters for a dinner party or a light mid-week lunch or supper.
 And cookery and lifestyle magazines resurrect old favourites or come up with tasty variations on traditional recipes to cheer us all.

 Casseroles, puddings and pies have always been the thrifty cook's

 means of stretching ingredients to feed a few more hungry mouths.
 Even when cooking for a small family rather than a crowd, these recipes come in handy.

 Roast potatoes, crisp on the outside and fluffy in the middle, are a typical English side dish, while the famous Yorkshire Pudding can double up as a main course dish at lunchtime.

 So if you're stuck for a dinner party starter or mid-week supper, check out this page of traditional English recipes:

-There are plenty traditional English recipes for tasty family dinners or suppers.
-This is only a small selection, but I'll be adding others all the time, so please check back.
+There are plenty traditional English recipes for tasty family dinners or suppers and every time I open a cookery book or talk to friends and acquaintances, I'm bound to find more.
+So far, this is only a very small selection, but I'm going to be adding others all the time, so please check back.

 Return to the traditional English recipes page for more ideas about what to cook.